koengr/QCforBusiness/_applications/networks.md

 ---
 layout: default
-title: 2 Applications of quantum networks
+title: "Applications of quantum networks"
 nav_order: 2
 ---

-## Applications of quantum networks
+# Applications of quantum networks

 If we’re building computers that deal with qubits, superposition and entanglement, wouldn’t these computers also need some way to send qubits